-1. Persons or organizations wishing to use church facilities, not part of the regular activities of the church, must first check with the church office to ascertain whether the facility and the proposed time of use is available.
+- 1. Persons or organizations wishing to use church facilities, not part of the regular activities of the church, must first check with the church office to ascertain whether the facility and the proposed time of use is available.
 Applications must be submitted no later than 45 days prior to the date of the planned activity.
-Earlier submittals will help assure desired date(s) are available and approvals are received.

-2. If the desired facility is available, an application form must be completed and forwarded to the office manager for approval.
-You will be advised as to approval or disapproval by the church administrator.

-3. The amount of any required payments for custodial expense and building use will be stipulated in the notice of approval.
+Earlier submittals will help assure desired date(s) are available and approvals are received. - 2.
+If the desired facility is available, an application form must be completed and forwarded to the office manager for approval.
+You will be advised as to approval or disapproval by the Facility Manager. - 3.
+The amount of any required payments for custodial expense and building use will be stipulated in the notice of approval.
 A deposit may be required.
-The fee schedule is on a separate sheet, and a copy will be furnished to you.

-4. Church policy is that applications for a specific fund-raising event may need to be approved by the Property Committee.

-5. The session desires to make the church facilities available to groups whose activities and/or teachings do not offend Christian conscience.
-The Pastor shall be the sole judge as to what may be offensive.

-6. If you decide to use our facilities, you will be expected to follow the check-in and check-out guidelines below.
+The fee schedule is on M-1, the building use form, and a copy will be furnished to you. - 4.
+Church policy is that applications for a specific fund-raising event needs to be approved by the Property Committee. - 5.
+The session desires to make the church facilities available to groups whose activities and/or teachings do not offend Christian conscience.
+The Pastor shall be the sole judge as to what may be offensive. - 6.
+If you decide to use our facilities, you will be expected to follow the check-in and check-out guidelines below. - a.

-- a.
 Pick up keys from church office and sign name and telephone number of person responsible. - b.
 Pay applicable key fees and deposits. - c.
-Person designated to be responsible for turning lights and air conditioning or heating on and off, chairs and tables set-up and takedown, area clean-up, emptying trash, etc. Before you close up, please make sure these things are handled, and sure all outside doors and windows are LOCKED. - i.
+Person designated to be responsible for turning lights on and off, chairs and tables set-up and takedown, area clean-up, emptying trash, etc. - Before you close up, please make sure these things are handled, and sure all outside doors and windows are LOCKED. - i.
 Check bathrooms to be sure water is not running and toilets are not broken or plugged. - ii.Report any such problems to the church office or to one of the emergency phone numbers. - iii.
 All trash is sacked and carried to the dumpster OUTSIDE. - iv.
-Return keys and this check-out list to the church office by the next business day, signed by the person responsible. - We hope you enjoy our facilities.
-God has blessed us and all of the community with such facilities and we are so happy to share them with you.
+Return keys and this check-out list to the church office by the next business day, signed by the person responsible.